I am a UKCP accredited psychotherapist with a supportive and practical approach that I am able to adapt to suit your individual needs and lifestyle.

 I offer short term (6-12 sessions) and open-ended counselling.
 Some people find it useful to try counselling for an initial 6 sessions after which we can discuss whether you wish to continue.

 I am currently available every Thursday at the Brackenbury Natural Health Clinic in Hammersmith.
-Please enquire about availability at my Liverpool Street practice.
+I am also seeing people online.
+My Liverpool Street practice is currently unavailable.